ml-in-barcelona/jsoo-css/README.md

 This project is based on [bs-css](https://github.com/reasonml-labs/bs-css), so, many thanks to [@giraud](https://github.com/giraud).
 Thanks to [bs-declaredom](https://github.com/Risto-Stevcev/bs-declaredom) for such a precise HTML and CSS implementation for BuckleScript.
-Thanks to [elm-css](https://github.com/rtfeldman/elm-css) for being an inspiration.
+Thanks to [elm-css](https://github.com/rtfeldman/elm-css) for being an inspiration to overall API design.